-- On the Logic window, click the Instance Properties tab.
+- On the Logic node properties panel, click the Instance Properties tab.

-- Under the Custom Tags section, add tags to build custom profiles of your bot conversations.
-Click here for more
+- Under the Custom Tags section, add tags to build custom profiles of your VA’s conversations.
+Click here for more.

-From the node’s Connections tab, you can determine the node in the dialog task to execute next.
-You can write the conditional statements based on the values of any Entity or Context Objects in the dialog task, or you can use intents for transitions.
+For both connection types you can write conditional statements based on the values of any Entity or Context Objects in the dialog task, or you can use Intents for transitions.

 Note: The conditions configured here are applicable only for this instance and will not affect this node when being used in any other dialog.